Milk In Your Coffee - Which Milks Best Enhance Your Brew

 Then, a study completed in 2023 regarding the effects of combining amino acids with polyphenolic compounds on immune function found when you add milk to coffee, this provides a double benefit, making immune cells twice as effective at fighting inflammation.

-In other words, the immune boosting properties of coffee, due to its polyphenol content, were basically made doubly potent with the addition of milk, which contains essential amino-acids.
-And, this was especially effective as it pertains to reducing inflammation in the body.
+In other words, the immune boosting properties of coffee, due to its polyphenol content, were basically made doubly potent with the addition of milk, which contains essential amino acids.
+And this was especially effective as it pertains to reducing inflammation in the body.

 But, as I’m sure you’ve been thinking thus far…not all milks are the same.

-Some folks can’t tolerate dairy milk, so how do non dairy milks fair when it comes to enhancing coffee?
+Some folks can’t tolerate dairy milk, so how do nondairy milks fair when it comes to enhancing coffee?

 Then, what about flavored coffees and varying roasts, will just any type of milk do when adding this creamy content to your brew?